kaminiwalunj/MCW-Line-of-business-application-migration/Hands-on lab/HOL step-by step - Line-of-business application migration_08.md

     ![Screenshot of the Discover machines' panel from Azure Migrate, highlighting the download link for the Hyper-V replication provider software installer.](images/Exercise3/discover-3.png "Replication provider download link")

-4. Launch **Microsoft Edge** from the desktop shortcut, and paste the link into a new browser tab to download the Azure Site Recovery provider installer..
+4. Open new browser tab and paste the link you copied earlier to download the Azure Site Recovery provider installer..

 5. Return to the **Discover machines** page in your browser and select the blue **Download** button and download the registration key file.